Crypto Wallet vs Asset Account Mapping: Two Axes, One Ledger (2026)

 Multi-entity adds an axis

-With multiple entities, add an entity dimension on top of asset and wallet so per-entity books and group consolidation both work and intercompany transfers are not mistaken for external disposals (see multi-entity crypto chart of accounts and internal transfer vs disposal).
-Entity, asset, wallet are distinct axes — don't collapse them.
+With multiple entities, add an entity dimension on top of asset and wallet so that per-entity books and group consolidation both work and intercompany transfers are not mistaken for external disposals (see multi-entity crypto chart of accounts and internal transfer vs disposal).
+Entity, asset, and wallet are distinct axes — don't collapse them.

 Practical guidance